Harsh-Trivedi78/sentence-construction-quiz/README.md

 ### Animations and Transitions
 Smooth animations and hover effects create a dynamic user experience, with interactive transitions for buttons, progress bars, and other UI elements 🎨

+## 📤 Deployment
+This project is deployed using Netlify for seamless continuous deployment from the GitHub repository.
+Any changes pushed to the main branch are automatically deployed to the live site.

 ## 🚀 Setup & Installation